close

 Hay adds: “The results of exercise should happen within about two weeks.
 Even something like a gentle walk is going to relax you.”

-In these cases, treatments specific to individual circumstances may be offered, while laxatives may also be suggested.
-Still, it’s important not to rely too heavily on laxatives.
+In these cases, treatments specific to individual circumstances may be offered, and laxatives may also be suggested.
+Still, it’s important not to rely too heavily on them.

 “Overuse of laxatives can also be a common problem.
 Older people can fear constipation, and thus take high amounts of laxatives in an attempt to prevent it from occurring,” Wardill says.
 “Before too long, they become dependent on laxatives and normal GI [gastrointestinal] function and transit can become sluggish and slow.”

 If problems persist and diet or lifestyle changes aren’t having an impact, it’s always important to discuss symptoms with a GP or a gastroenterologist.
-In cases where a pre-existing health condition is causing constipation, typical diet or lifestyle changes may not work.
+In cases where a pre-existing health condition – or a medication such as a GLP-1 drug – is contributing to constipation, typical diet or lifestyle changes may need to be combined with medical guidance rather than relied on alone.

 “Know that things slow down when you get older.
 You may not be as regular as you once were,” Hay says.
 “You’re going to be aiming for one bowel movement a day.”